Skip to main content

 os.environ["OPENAI_API_KEY"] = "<YOUR-OPENAI-API-KEY>"

-def accuracy_metric(answer, model_output, trace=None):
+def accuracy_metric(answer, output, trace=None):

-predicted_answer = model_output["answer"].lower()
+predicted_answer = output["answer"].lower()

 return answer["answer"].lower() == predicted_answer